 An uncontested divorce enables spouses to end their marriage on sound emotional footing, opening the door for future cooperation and communication.

-One of the primary advantages to an uncontested divorce is that it can be relatively inexpensive.
-While each divorce is unique, the more litigation required in a divorce, the higher expected legal fees and court costs.
+One of the primary advantages of an uncontested divorce is that it can be relatively inexpensive.
+While each divorce is unique, the more litigation required in a divorce, the higher the expected legal fees and court costs.

 While some documents must be filed in court and made public record, not all agreements between the divorcing couple must be made public.
 This tends to reduce friction and animosity that may build between a divorcing couple.